-Basic information on the surgical and prosthetic procedures for the Straumann® Bone Level Tapered Implant Ø 2.9 mm SC
+Straumann® Bone Level Tapered Implant Ø 2.9 mm SC Basic Information

-About this guide The Basic information on the surgical procedures for the Straumann® Bone Level Tapered Implant Ø 2.9 mm SC provides dental practitioners and related specialists with the essential steps regarding surgical treatment and procedures for the Straumann® Bone Level Tapered Implant.
+About this guide

+The Straumann® Bone Level Tapered Implant $\emptyset$ 2.9 mm SC, Basic Information (490.073/en) provides dental practitioners and related specialists with the essential steps regarding surgical treatment and procedures for the Straumann® Bone Level Tapered Implant.

 It is assumed that the user is familiar with placing dental implants.
 Not all detailed information will be found in this guide.
 Reference to existing Straumann procedure manuals will be made throughout this document.

 Some items of the Straumann® Dental Implant System are not available in all countries.